jakingsleyWM/N-GramCodeRecommender/README.md

 **Report**

-The assignment report is available in the file AssignmentReport.pdf .
+The assignment report is available in the file GenAI_Report.pdf .